manuella/RubyGGimp/README.md

 Ruby &amp; GGimp

-An unfinished wrapper library which allows easy use of ggimpDbus with Ruby.
+A wrapper library which allows easy scripting of Gimp through use of ggimpDbus with Ruby.

 Within the labs directory, you can find a setup guide.